jktr/go-strichliste/README.md

   * [strichliste](https://godoc.org/github.com/jktr/go-strichliste) — implements the REST client
   * [strichliste/schema](https://godoc.org/github.com/jktr/go-strichliste/schema) — contains the API schemata

-All of the currently documented API has been implemented.
-This means that the `/metrics` and `/settings` endpoints are notably missing.

-Test coverage is currently nonexistant, and the library is probably horribly buggy.
-Documentation is sorely lacking, too.
+All of the current API has been implemented, but test coverage is currently nonexistant, so the library is probably horribly buggy.

 There's a sister project to this library, [strichliste-cli](https://github.com/jktr/strichliste-cli),